prosperus

 Background

-As a child, I grew up listening to people in power—politicians, radio hosts, and educators—who told me that people living in poverty were not trying hard enough, had poor work ethic, made bad decisions, or were simply choosing to live off of government support.
-These were the reasons for people being poor.
-It was at the fault of the impoverished person.
+People in power—politicians, radio hosts, and educators—often say that people living in poverty do not try hard enough, have poor work ethic, make bad decisions, or are simply choosing to live off of government support.

-I have witnessed first-hand how living in poverty is making the best of a bad situation at every turn.
-No one in influential media seemed to share that sentiment, and the public avoidance of the topic created a sense of shame and isolation for impoverished people.
+In reality, living in poverty is making the best of a bad situation at every turn.
+The public avoidance of the topic created a sense of shame and isolation for impoverished people.

 SECONDARY RESEARCH

-I spent time reading academic papers, books, articles, and studies that delved into the facts and realities of poverty.
-Both its history and modern presence have deep nuance.
-No one person’s pov-erty looks like another’s.
-The way poverty impacts a person can be dependent upon location, family status, medical history, race, gender, sexuality and other demographics.
+Poverty's history and modern presence have deep nuance.
+No two instances of poverty look the same.
+Circumstances can be dependent upon location, family status, medical history, race, gender, sexuality and other demographics.

 PRIMARY RESEARCH